 - Refill with the same type of brake fluid.
-Mixing fluids may result in a harmful chemical reaction and lead to poor braking performance. - Be careful that water or dust does not enter the brake fluid reservoir when refilling.
+Adding a brake fluid other than DOT 4 may result in a harmful chemical reaction. - Be careful that water or dust does not enter the brake fluid reservoir when refilling.
 Water will significantly lower the boiling point of the fluid and may result in vapor lock, and dirt may clog the ABS hydraulic unit valves.

-- Brake fluid may deteriorate painted surfaces or plastic parts.
-Always clean up spilled fluid immediately. - As the brake pads wear, it is normal for the brake fluid level to gradually go down.
-However, if the brake fluid level goes down suddenly, have a Yamaha dealer check the cause.
+Brake fluid may damage painted surfaces or plastic parts.
+Always clean up spilled fluid immediately.

+As the brake pads wear, it is normal for the brake fluid level to gradually go down.
+A low brake fluid level may indicate worn brake pads and/or brake system leakage; therefore, be sure to check the brake pads for wear and the brake system for leakage.
+If the brake fluid level goes down suddenly, have a Yamaha dealer check the cause before further riding.